WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/1_Genesis/Gen_16.md

 And Hagar bore Abram a son, and Abram called the name of his son, whom Hagar bore, Ishmael.

 ###### 16
-Abram was eighty-six years old when Hagar bore Ishmael to Abram. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Abram was eighty-six years old when Hagar bore Ishmael to Abram.

 ***